 Our ability to help solve clients’ most ‘complex’ community scheme issues is distinct.
-We deliver specialised practical legal advice to help our clients navigate the various aspects of community living.
+We deliver specialised practical advice to help our clients navigate the various aspects of community living.

 The Community Schemes Ombud Services Act defines a community scheme as “any scheme or arrangement in terms of which there is shared use of and responsibility for parts of land and buildings, including but not limited to a sectional titles development scheme, a share block company, a home or property owner’s association, however constituted, established to administer a property development, a housing scheme for retired persons, and a housing co-operative as contemplated in the South African Co-operatives Act, 2005.”